-I have mixed feelings about stereotypes, as do a lot of dog owners.
+Like a lot of dog owners, I have mixed feelings about stereotypes.
 On the one hand, I hate when people assume that my dog is going to bite them, their child or their dog.
 On the other hand, I do understand that an aggressive German shepherd is going to do a lot more damage than a crazed corgi, although your ankles might disagree.
 They might be wrong when it comes to my dog, but their instincts that dogs can be dangerous are correct.

-I have lived in communities where big dogs are guard dogs, fighting dogs or police dogs.
-I don't blame anyone growing up with that mentality for their fear of big dogs, just as I understand the fear of someone who has been badly bitten by a dog.
+I have lived in communities where big dogs were mostly used as guard dogs, fighting dogs or police dogs.
+I don't blame anyone who has grown up in a community like I did for their fear of big dogs, just as I understand the fear of someone who has been badly bitten by a dog.
 I do, however, blame people with no experience with German shepherds, pit bulls, Rottweilers, Dobermans, and other "aggressive" breeds for forming opinions based entirely on hearsay — but not for the reason you might think.